sudotman/BetterUnity/README.md

 - InspectorText: Outputs normal text.
 - InspectorFocusText: Outputs text with focus, with a rectangle around it.
 - NullCheck: Forces a field to not be null, and if a reference isn't assigned to it, it will be highlighted red.
+- Layer: Allows selection of a single layer as opposed to a layermask.

 Usage:
 ```C#